 rtLib is a Lotus Notes template that provides a framework of LotusScript classes to work with Notes Rich Text Notes/Domino 8 and 9 on Linux, OS X and Windows.
-64-bit Domino versions supported from version 1.7!
+64-bit Domino versions (Windows, Linux and AIX) supported from version 1.7!

 The object model used is close to the one offered as native in Domino 6 and 7, except that it gives access to much more objects and properties.

 It creates and edits images, tables, sections, doclinks and more.
 What features are available?
 How can I use all that? - See Roadmap to properties.

 Both Notes and Web applications can greatly benefit from direct rich text processing.
 For 99 euros you can start small and add rich text handling to a single application.
 See Documentation for the class reference and Cookbook for samples.

 The maintenance release resolves certain memory handling issues and provides more robust handling of corrupt rich text items.
 Download it here!

 The new release adds 64-bit Domino support for 8.5.3FP3 and later.

 The new release adds handling of layers, improves handling of images, adds compatibility with Notes/Domino releases 8.5.3 and later.